canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 For our test name, let's follow the naming convention from [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}).
 With this naming convention, a test name shows the entry point, the scenario, and the expected result separated by underscores.

 Of course, that's not the only naming convention.
-There are other ways to name our tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).
+There are other ways to [name our tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).

 ```csharp
 [TestClass]